 The 2019 PM ISA confirms a causal relationship between long-term effects of PM2.5 and cardiovascular effects.
-Studies of mortality from cardiovascular causes provided the strongest evidence in support of this conclusion.
-One large prospective study of postmenopausal women reported an increased risk of cardiovascular events, including CHD and stroke, in association with long-term exposure to PM 2.5 (Miller et al., 2007).
+Studies of mortality from cardiovascular causes provided the strongest evidence in support of this conclusion (AHA, 2020).- One large prospective study of postmenopausal women reported an increased risk of cardiovascular events, including CHD and stroke, in association with long-term exposure to PM 2.5 (Miller et al., 2007).
 Recent studies of long-term exposure to PM2.5 and cardiovascular mortality continue to provide strong evidence of a causal relationship between long-term exposure to PM2.5 and cardiovascular effects.
 Results from recent U.S. and Canadian cohort studies demonstrate consistent, positive associations between long-term PM2.5 exposure and cardiovascular mortality.
 Overall, the studies reporting positive associations examined the relationship at varying spatial scales and employed different exposure assessment and statistical methods.
-The studies were conducted in locations where mean annual average concentrations ranged from 4.08-17.9 μg/m3.
+The studies were conducted in locations where mean annual average concentrations ranged from 4.08-17.9 μ g/m3.
 Numerous U.S. and Canadian cohort studies conducted in locations where the long-term PM2.5 concentration are less than 13 μ g/m3 added to the strong evidence base describing the relationship between long-term PM2.5 and cardiovascular mortality, and specifically IHD- and stroke-related mortality.
 Overall, these recent cardiovascular mortality studies reported positive associations at varying spatial scales and across different exposure assessment and statistical methods.
-The associations between long-term PM2.5 exposure and cardiovascular mortality generally persisted in models that were adjusted for ozone, NO2, PM10-2.5, or SO2, and most analyses of the C-R function supported a linear, no-threshold relationship for cardiovascular mortality, especially at lower ambient concentrations of PM2.5 (U.S. EPA, 2021).
+The associations between long-term PM2.5 exposure and cardiovascular mortality generally persisted in models that were adjusted for ozone, NO2, PM10-2.5, or SO2, and most analyses of the C-R function supported a linear, no-threshold relationship for cardiovascular mortality, especially at lower ambient concentrations of PM2.5 (U.S. EPA, 2021) U.S. EPA, 2022).
+A review article by Bevan et al. (2021) reports that studies show that longer-term exposure over years augments CV risk to a greater extent in comparison with short-term exposure.